 So as you’ve probably understood from those questions – it’s all about Time, People, and Money.
 Some people tend to think that if you hire more developers but of less qualification, then you’ll get your project done faster.
-But it is not really true.
+But that is not necessarily the case.
 Let’s speak about some interesting cases to understand how everything really works.

-The hardest question to provide an answer to is “How much time will it take to build my app?”.
-That’s where you go for experience of the developers.
-You probably heard of junior/ middle/senior qualifications of programmers by their experience level.
-But this grading system is too rough to give accurate assumption about time.
-The error chance can be up to 50%.
+The hardest question to provide an answer to is: “How much time will it take to build my app?”
+That’s where you go for the experience of the developers.
+You probably heard of junior/ middle/senior qualifications of programmers, sorting them by their experience levels.
+But this grading system is too rough to give an accurate assumption about time.
+The chance of error is up to 50%.

-For example, one middle-leveled programmer may require 5 hours and another one 10 hours to complete the exact same task.
-Of course, you can make time-limits and force people to stick to them.
+For example, one mid-level programmer may get a certain task done in 5 hours, whereas another mid-level programmed may require a full 10 hours to complete the exact same task.
+Of course, you can make time limits and force people to stick to them.
 But this leads to the loss of quality, and you definitely do not need that.

-That’s why we use our own qualification system for developer’s skills assessment.
+That’s why we use our own qualification system for developer skills assessment.
 It’s based on: